asyncanup/asyncanup.github.io/_posts/2017-06-26-difference-between-setTimeout-setInterval-requestAnimationFrame.md

 title: Difference between setTimeout, setInterval, requestAnimationFrame in JavaScript (browsers)
 ---

+`setTimeout`, `setInterval` and `requestAnimationFrame` seem to be commonly misunderstood, and yet they are really simple to just tinker with thanks to browser consoles.

+Run the code here in your browsers and compare results with mine!

 ## Concepts

 `setTimeout` attaches a handler to the base event loop, always attaching to the